State Pollutant Discharge Elimination System (SPDES)

 - P/C/I SPDES Permit Program: Jurisdiction of Other Agencies - Other agencies may have jurisdiction

-- SPDES Industrial Discharge Application Forms - Downloadable application forms for a State Pollutant Discharge Elimination System (SPDES) Industrial permit
+- State Pollutant Discharge Elimination System (SPDES) Permit Application Forms - Downloadable application forms for State Pollutant Discharge Elimination System (SPDES) permits.

 - New York State Design Standards for Intermediate Sized Wastewater Treatment Systems - This manual provides engineering guidance for the design and implementation of intermediate sized wastewater treatment systems.

 - SPDES General Permit for Stormwater Discharges from High Volume Hydraulic Fracturing (HVHF) - Permit information on the NYS hydrofracking permit